iLPdev/prs/README.md

 - Automatic GMCP mapping of Procedural Realms MUD
 - Automatic GMCP room styling based on terrain.
   - Matches colors in PR's 'map' and 'look' quickmap.
-- OOC chat boxes -- no more scroll and hunt to follow conversations.
+- Tabbed Chat -- No conversations lost in scroll!
 - Graphical bar gauges for charcater vitals, including Hit Points, Energy, and Stamina.
 - Speedwalking and pathfinding - Efficiently get where you're going - and fast!